steenput/bibapp/README.md

 # BibApp Hepia

 Web app and native app for school library to add content about books and news.
 Build with Node.js, MongoDB and Ionic.
+Available at http://bibapp2.infolibre.ch/.

 # Install
 **Note : you have to register to [RIB API](https://dinkum.ethbib.ethz.ch/display/RIB/Home) to run wrapper properly.**